Timeframe modifiers for behavior criteria in queries

 ---|---|

-at any time | When did the contact ever have this behavior, within the retention setting in Acoustic Campaign? |
+at any time | When did the contact ever have this behavior within the retention setting in the Acoustic Campaign? |

-on today | What contacts had this behavior, today? |
+on today | What contacts had this behavior today? |

 before today | What contacts had this behavior before today (not including today)? |